The Conversion Copywriting Brief

 What about language?

-- What are some words you'd like me to use?
+- Are there any specific words you'd like me to use?
 Not use?

 - Is there a vocabulary your audience uses that I should know?
 E.g. professional or industry terms, group-specific slang or insider expressions.